When Love Feels Distant: What to Do If You Feel Invisible to Your Partner

 Final Thoughts

 Loneliness in a relationship doesn’t always mean it’s over, but it does mean something needs attention.
 Healing begins with honesty—about what you need, what’s missing, and whether your partner can meet you there.
+Emotional closeness grows from small acts of intention: listening, curiosity, and vulnerability.
+You deserve a connection that feels mutual, alive, and emotionally safe.

 Ready to Reconnect—with Yourself First?